-The Biospecimen and Pathology Core provides investigators and collaborators in the Hepatobiliary SPORE with access to high-quality patient data, DNA, plasma, serum, and liver and biliary cancer tissue biospecimens and patient-derived xenografts from patients with hepatobiliary cancer who have given their consent.
+The Biospecimen and Pathology Core provides investigators and collaborators in the Hepatobiliary SPORE with access to high-quality deidentified patient data, DNA, plasma, serum and cancer tissue biospecimens from patients with hepatobiliary cancer.

 The core builds on the International Hepatobiliary Neoplasia Biorepository coordinated by Hepatobiliary SPORE co-principal investigator Lewis R. Roberts, M.B., Ch.B., Ph.D.

-The core collaborates with other hepatobiliary biorepositories.
-It also coordinates with the Fibrolamellar Hepatocellular Carcinoma Biorepository led by Hepatobiliary SPORE research project leader Sanford M. Simon, Ph.D., at Rockefeller University in New York.
+The core coordinates with the Fibrolamellar Hepatocellular Carcinoma Biorepository led by Hepatobiliary SPORE research project leader Sanford M. Simon, Ph.D., at Rockefeller University in New York.

 The Biospecimen and Pathology Core is supported by the Biospecimens Accessioning and Processing Core for processing blood to genomic DNA, serum and plasma aliquots, and by the Pathology Research Core for histology and other tissue-based services, including paraffin and frozen sectioning, immunohistochemistry, tissue microarray construction, and digital imaging.